Xilophor/lethal-network-api-docs/docs/variables/usage.md

 # Network Variable Usage

 Network Variables sync data between the server and all clients.
-They can be modified by the server or any client, [unless given ownership/protection](/variables/ownership).

 They automatically sync when joining the server, and thus are great for consistent information.